 The Arkose Labs approach

-Arkose Labs helps businesses stop malicious traffic at the front doors.
+Arkose Bot Manager helps businesses stop malicious traffic at the front doors.
 The customized and on-brand solution ensures minimal disruption to good users while being ruthless on automated and sweatshop-driven attacks.
 This ensures only legitimate, revenue-generating traffic can access business websites and apps.

-The dynamic risk engine—Arkose Detect—combines digital intelligence from the device and the network with users’ behavioral patterns to assign them risk scores.
-This informs Arkose Enforce—a challenge-response mechanism—to present 3D challenges according to the risk assessment of the user.
+The dynamic risk combines digital intelligence from the device and the network with users' behavioral patterns to assign them risk scores.
+This informs the challenge-response mechanism to present 3D Arkose MatchKey challenges according to the risk assessment of the user.

 Causing bots and malicious humans to fail

 Good users can clear the challenges swiftly and often find these puzzles fun.
-But, bots–however sophisticated–fail immediately.
-This is because automatic solvers cannot solve these puzzles at scale.
+But, bots--however sophisticated--fail immediately.
+This is because automatic solvers cannot solve these Arkose MatchKey challenges at scale.
 Malicious humans face increasingly complex challenges.
 They must spend more time solving the challenges.
 Also, they must invest in more resources to clear the challenges at scale.

 Dissemination of spam is a high-volume, low-returns activity.
-Therefore, failing bots and slow sweatshops erode the return on investment of the attack, forcing fraudsters to move on.
+Therefore, failing bots and slow sweatshops erode the return on investment of the attack, forcing attackers to move on.

-The Arkose Labs’ approach busts the fraud model and provides digital businesses with long-term protection from spam and abuse.
+The Arkose Labs' approach busts the attack model and provides digital businesses with long-term protection from spam and abuse.
 This is while the customer experience is placed at the front and center throughout.